Get a bag of Cajun Pasta on us

-Join millions of Hueligans by signing up to our mailing list and get a FREE bag of Caffe Latte Powder v3.0 on us when you spend $50.
+Join millions of Hueligans by signing up to our mailing list and get a FREE bag of Cajun Pasta Hot & Savory when you spend $66.
+(Note: contains gluten).
+New customers only.

 The purpose of this trial was to evaluate the effect of consuming Huel, a nutritionally complete powdered food, as the sole source of nutrition for 5 weeks.
 The trial was known as “Project 100”.